kexiZeroing/kexiZeroing.github.io/src/blog/pdf-custom-rendering.md

 > CMaps (Character Maps) are text files that are used in PostScript and other Adobe products to map character codes to character glyphs in CID fonts.
 They are mostly used when dealing with East Asian writing systems.
 This technology is a legacy technology, so it should not be used in pdfs created by modern tools. `pdf.js` needs the CMap file when it wants to display such CID fonts.

 ## Basic rendering as canvas
+Before loading the PDF, we need to configure the PDF worker.
+The worker is responsible for processing the PDF in a separate thread, improving performance.

 In this demo, PDF.js-related libraries are imported from [UNPKG](https://unpkg.com/browse/pdfjs-dist@3.0.279/).
 You should check the version of `pdfjs-dist` you imports, since the APIs are different among various PDF.js versions.

 ```html